 I rarely get asked this question.
 Seriously.

-When I tell them that I'm a high school principal, people usually make a comment like, "God Bless you," "I'm so glad there are people like you out there," or "That's a tough job."
+People usually make a comment like, "God Bless you" or "I'm so glad there are people like you out there" or "That's a tough job" when I tell them I'm a high school principal.

 In reality?
-It's the coolest, hardest, most emotionally demanding, most physically demanding, and most rewarding job in the world.
-I'm seriously happy that I decided not to go to medical school to move into this profession.
+It's the coolest, hardest, most emotionally and physically demanding, and rewarding job in the world, and I'm seriously happy that I decided not to go to med school to move into this profession.

 The toughest part of the job?
 Dealing with adults!
-Starting at the top and working down.
+Starting at the top and working down...
 We have governments who think they know how to legislate better education and pass conflicting rules and laws.
-We need more accountability, so let's add another test — my students take about forty hours per year of nationally, state, and locally mandated tests.
+We need more accountability, so let's add another test.
+(My students take about 40 hours per year of nationally, state, and locally mandated tests).

-Next down the food chain?
-Administrators.
+Next down the food chain - administrators.
 Being a principal is like being caught in the middle of a tug of war.
-One end of the rope is the State and School Board.
-The other end is held by the students,teachers, and families.
+One end of the rope is the state and school board.
+The other end is held by the students/teachers/families in your school.
 I get pulled and pushed from both directions.
-Not every idea that comes down the pike is a good one that helps teachers and students.
+Not every idea that comes down the pike is a good one that helps teachers/students.
 I need to buffer those.
-On the other hand, they're not all bad ideas either and I need to help teachers and students see their value and implement them.
+On the other hand, they're not all bad ideas either and I need to help teachers/students see their value and implement them.

 Which leads me to teachers.
 Most teachers are the most dedicated professionals anywhere.
-They love their kids, they love their content, and they love their jobs.
+They love their kids, they love their content, they love their jobs.
 Some, not so much.
-Others love what they do, but they just don't see that they aren't very good at it — especially with all of the new "accountability" measures being put upon them.
-Some forget that they teach students — not Math, English, or Spanish.
-Through all, I get to coach, mentor, discipline, counsel, hire, and fire.
+Other, love what they do, they just don't see that they aren't very good at it - especially with all of the new "accountability" measures being put upon them.
+Some forget that they teach students - not math (or English, or Spanish).
+Through all, I get to coach, mentor, discipline, counsel, hire and fire.

-What's it like being a high school principal?
-It's the hardest, most physically and mentally demanding, and intellectually challenging, best job in the world!
+What's it like being a high school principal.
+It's the hardest, most physically/mentally demanding, intellectually challenging best job in the world!